DupieM/duplessismarine_221326_finalproject_dv_term3/README.md

 3. Start React Client </br>
     On one side of the terminal type 'cd ./client/' to navigate into that file.
-    After that type 'npm start' to start the react app
+    After that type 'npm start' to start the react app.

 4. Start Server </br>
     On the other side of the terminal type 'cd ./server/' to navigate into that file.
-    After that type 'npm run dev' to start the server
+    After that type 'npm run dev' to start the server.

 ## Features and Functionality
 ### Log In/Sign Up Page